taylorlowery/scwx-challenge/README.md

 python main.py "C:\Users\{ you }\Desktop\absolutepath.txt"
 ```
 ### 8. Run the tests!
 The tests directory contains folders for unit tests and integration tests.
-The unit tests cover the methods in lib.utils.py, and instead of accessing the file system, they a mock/temporary directory definted as a fixture in conftest.py.
+The unit tests cover the methods in lib.utils.py, and instead of accessing the file system, they use a mock/temporary directory defined as a fixture in conftest.py.
 The integration tests cover the Transposer, and run tests against the .txt documents in the sample_txt_files directory.
 Since the Transposer currently holds no state, all the tests use a transposer that is also defined as a fixture in conftest.py.
 In the future, test coverage could be improved by writing unit tests for the transposer that use the mock file directory rather than sample_txt_files, as well as expanding the variety of files in the mock file directory.
+If configuration or other functionality were added to the Transposer in the future, using a fixture would probably not be a suitable approach.
-To run all the tests, from the root of the project folder, you just need to pytest the path to the directory or file containing the tests you wish to run:
+To run all the tests, from the root of the project folder, you just need to "pytest" the path to the directory or file containing the tests you wish to run:
 ```
 # all tests
 pytest ./tests

 # just the integration tests:
 pytest ./tests/integration_tests

 # just the unit tests:
 pytest ./tests/unit_tests

 # a single test document
 pytest ./tests/unit_tests/test_get_longest_word.py
 ```